Larapinta (NT)

 PROFILE FAQ

-Larapinta has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally
+Larapinta has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Regional Skate and Play Precinct; Alice Springs Hospital Emergency Department Redevelopment; Alice Springs Flood Mitigation Project; Alice Springs Future Grid - Roadmap to 2030.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project that may affect this region: Regional Skate and Play Precinct, Alice Springs Hospital Emergency Department Redevelopment, Alice Springs Flood Mitigation Project, and Alice Springs Future Grid - Roadmap to 2030 are key projects.
+The following list details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.